goramartin/QueryEngine/README.md

 5. The match expression must consist of at least one defined variable.

 6. Both SELECT and MATCH can not be empty or ommited.
+Other parts, such as Order by, are optional.

 ## Running the application

+Application is run with 5 arguments (noted below).
+The program has simple api.
+Upon start of the program a user is prompted to input query.
+After inputing the query, the user must press enter.
+Then the program evaluates the query and displays the results (file, console).
+After evaluation user will be prompted to press anter again.
+Then the user will be asked if he wants to input another query or close the application by inputing "y" to continue or "n" for closing the application.

 ### Commandline arguments